This is the featured image of the Program a Melodic House Drum Groove by Using RitMix blog article.

 ~Tambourine (Processed)

-After following these steps for most of the selected sounds, let’s top it up by gluing all of them together with the built-in compressor.
+After following these steps for most selected sounds, let's top it up by gluing them with the built-in compressor.

 Now, let's hear the final sound of our melodic house drum groove.